mod-protocol/mod/CONTRIBUTING.md

 ├── ./examples → Boilerplates to implement Mod protocol in your apps │   ├── ./examples/api → An open source next.js backend for endpoints
 │   ├── ./examples/nextjs-shadcn → A boilerplate next.js starter
-├── ./mods → All the current Mod protocol Mini-apps ├── ./docs → An .mdx based docs site
+├── ./mods → All the current Mod protocol Mods
+├── ./docs → An .mdx based docs site
 ├── ./packages → The core Mod protocol libraries
-│   ├── ./packages/core → The core library that takes a Mod configuration and produces a JS Mod │   ├── ./packages/farcaster → Some farcaster specific types and utilities │   ├── ./packages/mod-registry → A list of all the current Mini-apps
+│   ├── ./packages/core → The core library that takes a Mod configuration and produces a JS Mod │   ├── ./packages/farcaster → Some farcaster specific types and utilities │   ├── ./packages/mod-registry → A list of all the current Mods
 │   ├── ./packages/react → Renders a mod using a UI renderer into a React component for the web │   ├── ./packages/react-ui-shadcn → A set of default UI renderers for web, using react, shadcn/ui and tailwind │   ├── ./packages/react-editor → The web based rich text editor based on tiptap.dev